 David Lauck, far right, with his family.
-Daughter Aubree, from left, wife Kara, son Trevor, daughter Olivia and son Eli dressed in a reminder to not only our student athletes, faculty and staff, but also our visitors," Lauck said.
-"One of the best parts of my job is when visitors come to Roncalli, they know they are on a Catholic great part of working at Roncalli are the all school Masses.
+Daughter Aubree, from left, wife Kara, son Trevor, daughter Olivia and son Eli dressed in their Iowa Hawkeyes attire.
+Catholic faith.
+The catholic symbols are all over our campus - as a reminder to not only our student athletes, faculty and staff, but also our visitors," Lauck said.
+"One of the best parts of my job is when visitors come to Roncalli, they know they are on a Catholic campus, which is great."
+He continued to talk about Roncalli High School.
+"Another great part of working at Roncalli are the all school Masses.
 We have bi-weekly Masses on Fridays," Lauck said.
 "This is a good opportunity for the students, faculty, and staff to come together as one and celebrate our Catholic faith.
-I enjoy attending Sunday
+I enjoy attending Sunday Mass with my family at St. Jude Catholic Church."
+RONCALLI HONORS STUDENTS